Ancient Japan - Historical Temples and Traditional Architecture

 Nagasaki – Inside and Out

-With an early Shinkansen, we cross Kyushu to Nagasaki – a city with incredible food, coastal parks, and an atmosphere rich with history.
-Our final dinner together, last conversations, and a sense of a completed circle.
+With the morning Shinkansen, we cross Kyushu to Nagasaki – a city with incredible food, coastal parks, and an atmosphere filled with history.
+A final dinner together, last conversations, and a feeling of a completed circle.

 Day 14